nicolasandradevillamil/NLU-Homework/README.md

 **Complete the final part of [train_baseline.py](train_baseline.py) so that you can add a prompt to the model.
 After this take your best model from the initial experimentation and perform at least 5 experiments with different prompts.
 In the report include parts of each text generated from each of your prompts.
 Try at least 1 prompt completely unrelated to cooking recipes.
 Analyze how the results qualitatively changed with different prompts.**

 ### Bonus (0.3 points)
 You might have noticed that the perplexity metric is being calculated as the exponential of the cross-entropy loss.
 However, in class we saw a different definition of perplexity.
-It turns out these¨definitions are equivalent! **Prove this (mathematically)**.
+It turns out these definitions are equivalent! **Prove this (mathematically)**.
 Remember that the formula for perplexity seen in class is:

 $Perplexity = \displaystyle{\prod_{t=1}^T(\frac{1}{P_{LM}(x^{t+1}|x^1, x^2, \ldots, x^t)})^\frac{1}{T}}$